A Foodcentric Life

 • 💬 Comments

-• Works for either soft tacos, crisp tacos, lettuce wraps, or taco salads.
+• Versatile – Works for soft tacos, crisp tacos, lettuce wraps, or taco salads.

-• Make a big batch and freeze half if you love Mexican food.
+• Meal prep–friendly – Make a double batch and freeze half for quick dinners.

 For another taco recipe try these spicy shrimp tacos.